uucico/poc-presto/README.md

-# Presto demo with MS SQL Server, Hive on S3 (with Minio), and Kafka
+# Presto demo with MS SQL Server, Hive on S3 (with Minio) and Kafka.
+Yanagishima as web ui.

 ## usage
 1. Run with docker-compose
 2. Create required buckets in minio (UI in port 9000)
-3. Use presto in port 8080 (examples below)
+3. Use presto in port 8080 (examples below), or yanagishima on port 8088.

 ## table join demo